Skatteetaten/mva-meldingen/README.md

 # Mva-meldingen

+**_Please note:_** Before updating the documentation, ensure that you have committed the changes to the master branch and executed the deployment commands.
+Be aware that deployment may take a few minutes, during which time you may encounter a 404 error when accessing the pages.

 If you are visiting this github project in order to manually test a submission of the VAT-report with the Python script, please visit http://skatteetaten.github.io/mva-meldingen/test_with_python_script/